Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Results

 \subsection{Temporal Dynamics of the \Ag{} Phonon and Carriers}

 We now turn to the temporal dynamics of the three SVD components that track the kinetic processes following the excitation.
 In \Fig{\ref{figure:temporal}} the temporal vectors exhibit distinct dynamics that encode the edge shift, broadening, and carriers in detail.
-Focusing on the exponential rises and decays, the temporal dependence of the edge shift contribution (labeled phonon) has a sharp initial rise within the first few femtoseconds of the optical excitation followed by a slower onset over a picosecond.
-The fast rise can be ascribed to a rapid structural rearrangement driven by the depopulation of lone pair states near the Fermi level to anti-bonding states in the conduction band \cite{Ning2022}.
-The rapid destabilization of the ground state potential energy surface results in a displacive force along the \Ag{} phonon coordinate that decreases the helical chain radius by shifting the equilibrium position ($\Delta Q_0$).
-This increases the symmetry of the Te structure, inducing a displacive excitation of a coherent phonon (DECP) \cite{ZeigerPRB1992}.
-The change in local environment is what gives rise to an absorption edge shift due to changes in the 4d binding energy and decrease in the band-gap.
+Focusing on the exponential rises and decays, the temporal dependence of the edge shift contribution (labeled energy shift) has a sharp initial rise within the first few femtoseconds of the optical excitation followed by a slower onset over a picosecond.
+The fast rise can be ascribed to a renormalization of the transitions to the conduction band typically driven by changes in the electronic screening of both the valence \cite{TranklePRB1987} and 4d core-hole \cite{RossiNL2021,Schumacher2023}.
+From the kink in the energy shift trace that occurs briefly after the zero-time delay, this electronic contribution can be estimated to account for nearly one-third of the energy shift.
+Depopulation of lone pair states near the Fermi level to anti-bonding states in the conduction band \cite{Ning2022} also yields rapid destabilization of the ground state potential energy surface resulting in a displacive force along the \Ag{} phonon coordinate that increases the helical chain radius by shifting the equilibrium position ($\Delta Q_0$).
+This increases the symmetry of the Te structure, inducing a displacive excitation of a coherent phonon (DECP) \cite{ZeigerPRB1992} and causes a rise on the order of half the phonon period.
+The phonon-induced change in local environment is what gives rise to an absorption edge shift due to changes in the 4d binding energy and decrease in the band-gap as discussed above in Section \ref{section:spectral}.
 The picosecond rise is typical of an incoherent growth in the acoustic phonon population that emerges from decay of the optical phonons \cite{Klemens1966}.
 The decay of the acoustic phonons is heavily suppressed by the very low lattice thermal conductivity of Te \cite{Lin2016} and occurs over the course of milliseconds, as determined from the presence of a large heat background in our TA spectra.
-The decay we measure is thus due to the relaxation of the excited state potential energy surface over tens of picoseconds.

 \Fig{\ref{figure:temporal}} also shows the SVD component assigned to the hot carriers (blue curve).
 The carriers exhibit an immediate increase following excitation, but notably there is a delayed maximum.
 The cause of the delayed maximum is the thermalization of carriers towards the Fermi level \cite{Lyu2023}.
 However, the biexponential rise of the carriers suggests two potential channels feeding the thermalized carriers.
 The decay we attribute to a decrease in the electronic temperature of Te ($\Delta T_e$) as the hot carriers dissipate their energy through electron-phonon coupling \cite{Drescher2023}.
 The temporal evolution of the broadening (purple curve in \Fig{\ref{figure:temporal}}) appears with no clear decay on the measured timescale.
 The slow rise and lack of decay is attributable to an increase in vibrational broadening due to populating incoherent acoustic phonons, which thus increase the lattice temperature \cite{TanPRB2023}.